bbonczek/bbonczek.github.io/_posts/2018-03-01-polling-with-ngrx.markdown

 ### problem

-For sake of this example, let's assume that our application is displaying a list of devices that are in our subnet.
+For the sake of this example, let's assume that our application is displaying a list of devices that are in our subnet.
 At any given time, somebody could add or remove a device.
 Since we have no clue if something like this happened, we have to ask a server for the current state every x seconds.

 Our request is a GET to this address: `http://localhost:5000/api/subnet`.
-Response from a server may look something like this:
+Response from the server may look something like this:

 {% highlight javascript %}
 [